 Every logical location has a “fully qualified logical name” (more briefly, a “fully qualified name”) that fully specifies the programmatic construct to which it refers.
 When programmatic constructs are nested (such as a method within a class within a namespace), the fully qualified name is typically a hierarchical identifier such as "N.C.F(void)" or "N::C::F(void)".
 We refer to the rightmost component of this hierarchical identifier as the “logical name” (more briefly, the “name”) of the logical location.

-Logical location names and fully qualified names appear in various properties in the SARIF format:

-logicalLocation.name (§3.24.3): a logical name.

-logicalLocation.fullyQualifiedName (§3.24.4): a fully qualified logical name.

-location.fullyQualifiedLogicalName (§3.20.3): a fully qualified logical name, with one rare exception (see §3.20.3).

-The property names in the object specified by run.logicalLocations (§3.11.14): fully qualified logical names, with one rare exception (see §3.20.3).

-Whenever possible, logical names and fully qualified logical names SHALL conform to the syntax of the programming language in which the programmatic construct specified by the logical location was expressed.
+Whenever possible, logical names and fully qualified logical names SHOULD conform to the syntax of the programming language in which the programmatic construct specified by the logical location was expressed.

 EXAMPLE 1: The fully qualified logical name of the C++ method f(void) in class C in namespace N is "N::C::f(void)".
 Its logical name is "f(void)".